DuendeInexistente/Cirque/mapa.md

 >
 > *The city, against my hopes, is nothing like Cloudsdale.
 Where Cloudsdale is flamboyant, this city is subtle.
 Where Cloudsdale stands tall and proud, the Whalians -As Whisper insists in calling them- shy away from the admittedly mighty winds of this altitude.
 At times I could even swear the air density is lower here, even when the residents insisted no such thing happens.*

+ -Creek

 ### Albaricoque

->"Albaricoque.
+> "Albaricoque.
 They have this thing on their city, a pile o' wood."
 She laughs.
 "Not joking!
 It's this pillar made of wood with green stuff in it?
 And food grows off it.
 But good luck getting anywhere near it."

+ -Blue Angel

 ### Coracao